Ptujec/LaunchBar/Actual-Budget/README.md

 This action displays account balances and the most recent transactions.

-You can show category balances and budgets with <kbd>command</kbd> + <kbd>enter</kbd>.
+You can show category balances and budgets with `command` + `enter`.
 Depending on your database size, it may take a little, because right now it needs all transaction and budget data to calculate balances correctly.

-If you have multiple budgets, you can select them with <kbd>option</kbd> + <kbd>enter</kbd>.
+If you have multiple budgets, you can select them with `option` + `enter`.

 **Note:** This action is using [SF Symbols](https://developer.apple.com/sf-symbols/) to indicate and split transactions and mail links in the `label` item.
 Those will not show correctly if SF Symbols is not installed.

 ## Add Transaction

 This action lets you add transactions.
-Start by pressing <kbd>space</kbd> to enter the amount.
+Start by pressing `space` to enter the amount.

 **Note:** While the other action only reads data, this action writes directly to the database, which could lead to issues.
 Before doing so, it will close the app and always create a backup, which can be restored using the desktop app if needed.
 In addition, the action currently deletes the cache of the desktop app after creating a new transaction to ensure proper display of budgets.
 This will slow down the performance of the desktop app a little.